maning/birds-mpbx-gljs/loading_geojson.md

 # Loading external GeoJSON file to your map

-This tutorial will guide you to adding custom data into your Mapbox map.
+This section will guide you to adding custom data into your Mapbox map.
 We will add a point layer of threatened birds in the Philippines from an external GeoJSON and customize the symbols of each point based on their IUCN status.